 Computers, play stations, televisions and mobile phones have become an integral part of the children's everyday lives.
 Even primary school pupils are talking shop about new computer game extensions.
-You know online games as well as community networks.
+You know online games and community networks.
 With a mobile phone to film, take photos and listen to music - no problem.
-No more than they can quickly exchange and download files.
+Only they can exchange and download files.

-For many adults, the media world holds some uncertainties.
-It is therefore a good thing that you are calling here today to find out about the world that has become your children's favourite playground in recent years.
+For many adults, the media world holds uncertainties.
+It is therefore a good thing you are calling here today to find out about the world that has become your children's favourite playground in recent years.
 As is so often the case, there are two sides of the same coin in the new media.
-They should not demonise technical developments - they are now part of everyday life.
+They should not demonize technical developments - they are now part of everyday life.
 There is no point in prohibiting media consumption by children and young people.
 This is because supply and access to the media are omnipresent and are an important part of the lives of children and young people.
-But you should not blindly approve of the media either, but there are a number of possible dangers to dealing with it.
+But you should not approve of the media either, but there are several dangers to dealing with it.
 The only way to use the good sides of the media is to get to grips with the new offers and maybe even surf the Internet with your children.
-Otherwise, children and parents can move away from each other and eventually really live in two different worlds.
+Otherwise, children and parents can move away from each other and live in two different worlds.

-Let us therefore take a closer look at some of the new media.
-The Internet, for example, is a valuable and partly exciting source of knowledge.
+Let us therefore inspect some new media.
+The Internet, for example, is a valuable and exciting source of knowledge.
 There are special sites for children, with age-appropriate games and well-prepared knowledge.
-For example, under www.ard.de many good sites are listed under the menu item "Children".
+For example, the German television program comprises many good sites are listed under the menu item "Children".
 There is neither violence nor pornography to be seen here, but there is good learning content.

 The next topic is Internet and computer games.
-There are a lot of good and strategic games here, because you have to think logically and react quickly.
+There is a lot of good and strategic games here because you have to think and react.
 Such games can be found on www.spieleratgeber-nrw.de.
-Nevertheless, there is a danger that children will escape from the world and their problems with the computer.
+There is a danger that children will escape from the world and their problems with the computer.
 This can lead to internet addiction or computer addiction.
-Alarm signals are when children sit in front of the screen longer and longer, become more and more irritated and aggressive during the play-free time and meet hardly any friends.
-It is also important here that you do not simply prohibit the computer, but that you make clear agreements about the use of it with your children.
+Alarm signals are when children sit in front of the screen longer and longer, become more irritated and aggressive during the play-free time and do not meet any friends.
+It is also important here that you do not prohibit the computer, but you make clear agreements about the use of it with your children.
 Provide alternatives such as joint leisure activities.

-The mobile phone has also become an important media tool as well as a status symbol.
+The mobile phone has also become an important media tool and a status symbol.
 For some children and young people, however, the mobile phone has taken over further functions: it serves to bridge breaks and waiting times and fills loneliness and inner emptiness, if you don't know what to do with yourself.